Southwestern University: Notable buildings

 The Hugh Roy and Lillie Cullen Building (formerly called the Administration Building) was built in 1898 in the Richardsonian Romanesque style and is listed on the National Register of Historic Places.
-The Cullen Building currently houses the administration, business office, alumni relations, and classrooms.
-Throughout various times in its history, it has also housed the campus auditorium, gymnasium, chapel, and library.
 It is named in honor of Hugh Roy Cullen and his wife.

 Mood-Bridwell Hall, originally a men's dormitory, was completed in 1908 and currently houses classrooms, faculty offices, a computer lab, the Debbie Ellis Writing Center, and an indoor atrium.
 Mood-Bridwell is included in the Cullen Building's listing on the National Register of Historic Places.

-The A. Frank Smith Library Center opened in 1939 as the Cody Memorial Library and was built as part of a WPA project.
-It was expanded in 1966 and again in 1989, receiving the new name as a result of the second expansion.
-In addition to books and periodicals, the library houses a film and audio collection, 24-hour computer lab, maps, sheet music, and special collections for Texas history and culture, John Tower, J. Frank Dobie, Jessie Daniel Ames, Herman Melville, Aaron Burr, Edward Blake, Thomas Bewick, and Australia.

 The Lois Perkins Chapel was built in 1950 and includes an Aeolian-Skinner pipe organ.
 Stained glass windows along the east and west sides depict Reformation leaders and Methodist leaders with seals for the educational institutions they were affiliated with.

-The McCombs Campus Center opened in 1998, replacing the Bishops' Memorial Student Union Building and University Commons.
-It includes dining facilities, the campus bookstore, ballrooms, and student organization offices.
-It is named for billionaire entrepreneur and Southwestern alum Red McCombs.

-The Fayez Sarofim School of Fine Arts is housed in the Alma Thomas Fine Arts Building, originally built in 1956 on the former property of the Texas rancher John Wesley Snyder, a Southwestern University benefactor.
+The Fayez Sarofim School of Fine Arts is housed in the Alma Thomas Fine Arts Building, originally built in 1956 on the former property of the Texas rancher Dudley Hiram Snyder, a Southwestern University benefactor.
 The Fine Arts Building (FAB) has been renovated multiple times, most recently in 1998 and 2008.
 The FAB houses the 700-seat Alma Thomas Theater, the smaller Jones Theater, the Caldwell-Carvey Foyer, numerous practice rooms, art studios, a black box theater, and an instrumental rehearsal hall.

-The Wilhelmina Cullen Admission Center opened in 2009, moving the admissions office out of the Roy and Lillie Cullen Building.
-It is Southwestern's first "green" building and was designed to receive Gold LEED certification.
-Some of the building's features include a bamboo floor in the lobby area, skylights in the center of the building, solar-powered sink faucets and reflective roof shingles.
-Southwestern plans to turn the area in the original Cullen Building formerly occupied by the Admission Office into a museum.
-The Admissions Center was named after Wilhelmina Cullen, the daughter of Roy and Lillie Cullen.